ChrisZieba/youmix/README.md

 # YouMix

-YouMix is a Google Chrome extension to add audio filters to youtube videos. **Why?** If you listen to a lot of music through YouTube, every now and then you may wonder what certain songs sound like with filters applied.
+YouMix is a Google Chrome extension to add audio filters to YouTube videos. **Why?** If you listen to a lot of music through YouTube, every now and then you may wonder what certain songs sound like with filters applied.
 It's a fun extenstion if you're interested in getting a different perpective from a song.
 The extension loads in any [YouTube](https://youtube.com) page with an HTML5 video player in the DOM.

 ## Screenshots